statsig-io/docs/docs/statsig-warehouse-native/guides/best-practices.md

 - A query attempting to access a field that no longer exists on a table
 - A table not existing - usually due to the Statsig user not having permission on a new table

+## Turbo Mode
+Turbo Mode  skips some enrichment calculations (in particular some time series rollups) in order to very cheaply compute the latest snapshot of your data.
+With this, customers have run experiments on 150+ million users in less than 5 minutes on a snowflake S cluster.

 ### Ask!

 Statsig's support is very responsive, and will be happy to help you fix your issue and build tools to prevent it in the future - whether it's due to system or user error.